BenSheridanEdwards/JavaScript_Portfolio/README.md

 ### Description

-A simple season teller app made with React.
+Season teller application made with React.
 It uses chromes geolocation API to determine the users latitude and deduces from that whether they're on the northern or southern hemisphere.

 Based on the user's hemisphere and present calendar month, the app will display one of two possible pages, indicating their location's season is summer or winter.